marrowp1968/IBMAppliedDataScienceCourse/PythonforAI&DataScience/README.md

-Folder for course from IBM Applied Data Science Specialization on Coursera.
+Folder for exercises from course in IBM Applied Data Science Specialization on Coursera.

 Full name "Python for AI, Data Science & Development"

+Exercises have been moved from above folder.